Crozet Gazette, December 2022, Photo by Malcolm Andrews

 Items for donation will rotate among the participating churches on a monthly basis.
 There is a donation bin located in the Parish Hall.

-We look forward to our Crozet Cares Closet official “launch date” of Saturday, July 1, 2023, when items will be available from 9-11 AM at Scott House (located on Rt.
+Items are available the first Saturday of the month from 9-11 AM at Scott House (located on Rt.
 250 between Emmanuel Episcopal Church and St. Nicholas Ukrainian Church.)

 Emmanuel's Warm Clothing Ministry is conducted in conjunction with The Clothing Center located at 815 Bolling Ave., Charlottesville VA.
 The Clothing Center has been in existence for over 30 years.
 They provide clothes to people living on the street, people living in shelters, people coming out of prison and men with addiction problems living at Mohr Center.
 Collection of clean and gently worn warm coats, fleeces, sweaters, snow pants, socks, boots, hats and scarves for children and adults will be held during the month of October and the first two weeks in November.
 Collection boxes will be available in the parish hall for parishioners to deposit there donations.